The complete guide to baby's poop for parents

 Newborn poop

-It’s important that meconium is passed because it is made up of everything your baby ingested while in your womb, like skin cells, mucus, and amniotic fluid.
+Meconium must be passed because it is made up of everything your baby ingested while in your womb, like skin cells, mucus, and amniotic fluid.
 After all the meconium leaves your baby’s body, his stools will become softer and lighter in color.

-If you are worried about how to help baby poop out all that meconium (that is, if he hasn’t within 24 hours), don’t help to ask help from the nurses in the maternity ward.
+If you are worried about how to help your baby poop out all that meconium (that is, if he hasn’t within 24 hours), don’t help to ask help from the nurses in the maternity ward.

 Your breastfed baby’s poop

-Breastfed baby poop looks disgusting but actually doesn’t smell terrible.
+Breastfed baby poop looks disgusting but doesn’t smell terrible.
 It might also take on the shade of food you last ate, e.g. spinach = greenish-yellow poop.
 If you have cracked nipples, don’t be surprised if your breastfed baby’s poo is tinged with blood.

 This can be easily sorted by speaking to a lactation consultant or doctor and you’ll notice the red in your baby’s poop fades away.